GothenburgBitFactory/taskwarrior/doc/devel/contrib/first_time.md

     Sure, some are out of scope, or plain crazy, but the stream of suggestions is fascinating to think about.

 -   Participate in the [bug tracking](https://github.com/GothenburgBitFactory/taskwarrior/issues) database, to help others and maybe learn something yourself.

--   Help [triage](/docs/triage) the issues list.

--   Join the IRC channel \#taskwarrior on freenode.net and help answer some questions.

--   Join either the [developer-mailinglist](https://groups.google.com/forum/#!forum/taskwarrior-dev) or [user-mailinglist](https://groups.google.com/forum/#!forum/taskwarrior-user) (or both) and participate.

 -   Proofread the documentation and man pages.